The real history behind Netflix's new criminal profiling drama Mindhunter

 The new series from Fight Club director David Fincher has a dark history behind it – find out more about the story and the book that inspired the series

-Legendary director David Fincher’s new 10-part TV series Mindhunter arrives on Netflix on Friday 13th October.
+Legendary director David Fincher’s new 10-part TV series Mindhunter is now available to watch online on Netflix.

 The dark drama follows the real-life development of the FBI’s forays into criminal profiling in the late 1970s.